wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-data-warehouse/sql-data-warehouse-overview-performance.md

 >[AZURE.NOTE] The sections below describe the Azure SQL Data Warehouse service at the Public Preview launch.
 This information will be continuously updated during the preview as the service is enhanced towards GA.

 ## Data protection
 SQL Data Warehouse stores all data in Azure Storage using geo-redundant blobs.
 Three synchronous copies of the data are maintained in the local Azure region to guarantee transparent data protection in case of localized failures (e.g. storage drive failures).
 In addition, three more asynchronous copies are maintained in a remote Azure region to guarantee data protection in case of regional failures (disaster recovery).
-Local and remote regions are paired to maintain acceptable synchronization latencies (e.g. East US and West US).
+Local and remote regions are paired to maintain acceptable synchronization latencies (e.g. China East and China North).

 ## Database restore
 SQL Data Warehouse backs up all data every 4 hours using Azure Storage Snapshots.
 These snapshots are maintained for 7 days free of charge.
 This allows restoring the data to up to 42 points in time within the past 7 days up to the time when the last snapshot was taken.
 During the preview, the ability to specify different retention values will be introduced.
 Data can be restored from a snapshot using PowerShell or REST APIs.
 Snapshots are asynchronously copied to a remote Azure region for added recoverability in case of regional failures (disaster recovery).